 How to choose a fly rod

-As a jumping off point, the beginning fly fisherman, especially those looking to catch trout, will likely be in search of a 9-foot, 5-weight, medium-flex rod.
-This is a universal size, and you can catch everything from wild trout to carp out of a drainage ditch.
+As a jumping off point, the beginning fly fisher, especially those looking to targeting fresh water game, will likely be in search of a 9-foot, 4-6w-weight, medium-flex rod.
+This is a universal staple range.
+You can catch everything from wild trout to carp in streams, rivers, ponds or lakes with this range.

 Weight